7 Days PCOS Diet Plan: Foods to Eat and Avoid

 Lunch: Lentil and vegetable curry

-This recipe contains iron your body uses to make Haemoglobin and Myoglobin.
+This recipe contains iron your body uses to make Hemoglobin and Myoglobin.
 Wash the lentils, add them to a pot on the stovetop, and swirl them for 5 minutes.
 Add one small teaspoon of garam masala and turmeric and a quarter teaspoon of ginger powder to it.
 Cook for about 10 minutes to soften the potatoes.
 Sprinkle black pepper on potatoes.

 Dinner: Wheat dosa with dal